JuliusKoronci/phalcon-swagger/README.md

     ],
 ```

-And hre I am registering the di:
+And here I am registering the di:

 ```
     /**